onqtam/headjack/docs/why/7_REPUTATION.md

 > "We know that equality of individual ability has never existed and never will, but we do insist that equality of opportunity still must be sought." - [Franklin D. Roosevelt](https://www.azquotes.com/quote/522436)

 > "Achievement has no color." - [Abraham Lincoln](https://www.goodreads.com/quotes/137323-achievement-has-no-color)

+> "As argued by Gregory Clark in his book The Son Also Rises, social mobility is about the same in all societies, and is much lower than we usually propose.
+Regardless of how meritocratic a system claims to be, power tends to remain in the same families." - [Great Founder Theory, by Samo Burja](https://samoburja.com/gft/)

 Meritocracy and Topocracy of Networks - Cesar Hidalgo